-- 2. Remove the disk storage drive rear panel.
-Set the power supply circuit breakers to ON.
-Mount a disk pack (not a CE disk pack) on the spindle and tighten in place. - 3.
-Pull the post of the interlock switch (behind carriage) upward.
-Press (to light) the START switch. - 4.
-Test and adjust the ATB/ATC card adjustment as follows: - a.
-Write a pattern of all "1's" with each head at Track 202. - b.
+- 4. Test and adjust the ATB/ATC card adjustment as follows: - a.
+Write a pattern of all "1's" with each head at track.
+202. - b.
 Ground an oscilloscope at the maintenance panel GROUND jack.
 Connect the external trigger according to the above note.
-Connect the oscillo-scope differentially to test points A and B of the EUC card at X09 (read/write logic chassis). - c.
-Select any head and read Track 202.
+Connect the oscilloscope differentially to test points A and B of the EUC card at X09 (read/write logic chassis). - c.
+Select any head and read track 202.
 Make oscilloscope settings according to Figure 6-24, part C. - d.
-Turn the potentiometer shaft on the ATB/ATC card at X13 (read/write logic chassis) clockwise until the amplitude of the trace is maximum, then turn the shaft three turns counterclockwise.
+Turn the potentiometer shaft on the ATB/ATC card at X12 (read/write logic chassis) clockwise until the amplitude of the trace is maximum, then turn the shaft three turns counterclockwise.
 The amplitude of the signal (Figure 6-24, part C) will be a minimum of 0.6 volt. - 5.
 Test and adjust the EWC card adjustment as follows: - a.
 Write a pattern of all "1's" with each head at Track 202. - b.
 Ground an oscilloscope at the maintenance panel GROUND jack.
 Connect the external trigger according to the above note.
-Connect the oscillo-scope probe to test point C of L402 (D23). - c.
+Connect the oscilloscope probe to test point C of L402 (A01). - c.
 Select any head and read Track 202.
 Make oscilloscope settings and a trace comparison according to Figure 6-21. - d.
-The pulses should be 150 ± 50 nsec wide and should occur every 400 nsec.
-Adjust the pulse symmetry with the potentiometer shaft at D22, if required. - e.
+The pulses should be $200 \pm 50$ nsec wide and should occur every 400 nsec.
+Adjust the pulse symmetry with the potentiometer shaft at A02, if required. - e.
 Select several heads.
 There should be no measurable difference in the symmetry of the traces for any of the heads.